epccs/MacGyver/Manager/BlinkLED/README.md

 # BlinkLED

-## ToDo

-The UPDImode.py script needs some attention, the output is out of sync.

 ## Overview

-UART1 is on PORTC, which I plan to use for debugging.
-I copied timers_bsd.h from the application (AVR128DA) in which I had routed the TCA0 PWMs to PORTC.
-That caused a lot of confusion since enabling the TX1 pin as an output caused a PWM output.
+UART1 is on PORTC, which I plan to use for debug.
+This monitors TWI0 with slave address 42, which is connected to the 40 pin header for an R-Pi (i2c/SMbus).

 ## Firmware Upload